Varying-Vagrant-Vagrants/VVV/README.md

 # Varying Vagrant Vagrants

-Varying Vagrant Vagrants is an evolving [Vagrant](http://vagrantup.com) configuration focused on [WordPress](http://wordpress.org) development.
+Varying Vagrant Vagrants is a [Vagrant](http://vagrantup.com) configuration focused on [WordPress](http://wordpress.org) theme, plugin and core development.

 VVV is a [10up](http://10up.com) creation and [transitioned](http://10up.com/blog/varying-vagrant-vagrants-future/) to a community organization in 2014.